liballeg/allegro5/README_android.txt

     make run_speed

-Many demos and examples do work, minimally, but most do not support touch input or react to orientation changes, etc.
+Many demos and examples do work, minimally, but most do not support touch input or react to orientation changes, etc. Good examples to try are ex_draw_bitmap and ex_touch_input.

 How startup works on Android